April 2013 ricin letters

 On April 15, 2013, an envelope that preliminarily tested positive for ricin, a highly toxic protein, was intercepted at the US Capitol's off-site mail facility in Washington, D.C.
 According to reports, the envelope was addressed to the office of Mississippi Senator Roger Wicker.
 Another letter was sent to Sadie Holland, mother of state representative Steve Holland.
 On April 17, 2013, an envelope addressed to President of the United States Barack Obama preliminarily tested positive for ricin.

-Both letters, which were mailed from Memphis, Tennessee, included the phrases "No one wanted to listen to me before.
+Both letters, which were postmarked in Memphis, Tennessee, included the phrases "No one wanted to listen to me before.
 There are still 'Missing Pieces.'
 Maybe I have your attention now even if that means someone must die.
 This must stop.
 To see a wrong and not expose it, is to become a silent partner to its continuance." and "I am KC and I approve this message."

 A third letter mailed to a Mississippi judge, Lee County Justice Court Judge Sadie Holland, that was received and opened on April 10, contained similar language and was sent for testing.
 The FBI claimed the letters tested positive for ricin.

 The event and people involved were profiled in the 2024 Netflix docuseries The Kings of Tupelo: A Southern Crime Saga.